Unreal mode: Mechanism

+Uses

-HIMEM.SYS uses this feature to address extended memory, unless DOS is switched to run in a virtual 8086 mode that is incompatible with unreal mode.
+HIMEM.SYS uses this feature (both 286 and 386 variants) to address extended memory, unless DOS is switched to run in a virtual 8086 mode that is incompatible with unreal mode.

 One of the very few games—if not the only one—that used unreal mode was Ultima VII.

 Unreal mode is used by BIOS code as this is the initial mode of modern Intel processors.
 Furthermore, the System Management Mode (SMM) in Intel 386SL and later processors places the processor in huge real mode.